MaxvanGils/primer3GUI/README.md

-# P3G
+# primer3GUI
-P3G is a lightweight nterface built using [Streamlit](https://streamlit.io/) that wraps around [Primer3](https://github.com/primer3-org/primer3)(V0.4.0), installable via Conda.
+primer3GUI, or P3G for short, is a lightweight nterface built using [Streamlit](https://streamlit.io/) that wraps around [Primer3](https://github.com/primer3-org/primer3)(V0.4.0), installable via Conda.
 This tool offers a

 interface built using [Streamlit](https://streamlit.io/) that wraps around [Primer3](https://github.com/primer3-org/primer3), the widely used open-source tool for designing PCR primers.
 This tool offers an alternative to the publicly available Primer3 web application